practicalmeteor/spacejam/README.md

 -------------
 Are more than welcome.
 Just create pull requests.
 Following are a list of enhancements we were thinking of:

-* Make the `--app` option optional, if you run spacejam from a meteor app directory.
 * Passing through to meteor all unrecognized options to make spacejam future proof.
 Currently, we don't support `--deploy` due to that.

 Note that we are about to include support for running tests in any browser from the command line so no need to work on that.